biggaboy212/In-Game-IDE/README.md

 Download a valid ide module from one of the update folders.

-The IDE module can be deployed to any textbox.
+In the latest versions, the IDE module can be deployed to any GuiObject, and takes the full size of whatever it is parented to using UDim2 1,0,1,0